eR-Biostat/Courses/Under graduate courses/Basic concept of statistical inference using R -I/README.md

 ## Basic concept in statistical inference using R (I): single comparison

 This course presents the basic concepts of  hypothesis testing for single comparison.
 This is an **online** course which was developed by Marc Lavielle within his initiative **statistics in action with R** (http://sia.webpopix.org/).
 R code for all examples illustrated in the course is available online.
-Slides will be avilable in September 2017.
+In addtion, slides and YouTube tutorials are avilable in the repositories of the course.

 The course structure: